Faster Interpolation Algorithms for Sparse Multivariate Polynomials Given by Straight-Line Programs\: Introduction

-Our approach builds on the work by Garg-Schost \cite{5}, Giesbrecht-Roche \cite{6}, Arnold-Giesbrecht-Roche \cite{8}, and Klivans-Spielman \cite{9}.
-Three new techniques are introduced in this paper: a criterion for checking whether a term belongs to an SLP polynomial (see Section \ref{sec-2} for details), a deterministic method to find a ``good" prime (see Section \ref{sec-3} for details), and a new Kronecker type substitution to reduce multivariate polynomial interpolation to univariate polynomial interpolation (see Section \ref{sec-mi1} for details).
+Our methods build on the work by Garg-Schost \cite{5}, Arnold-Giesbrecht-Roche \cite{8}, Giesbrecht-Roche \cite{6}, and Klivans-Spielman \cite{9}, where the basic idea is to reduce multivariate interpolation to univariate interpolation.
+Three new techniques are introduced in this paper: a criterion for checking whether a term belongs to a polynomial (see Section \ref{sec-2} for details), a deterministic method to find an ``ok" prime (see Section \ref{sec-3} for details), a new Kronecker type substitution to reduce multivariate polynomial interpolation to univariate polynomial interpolation (see Section \ref{sec-mi1} for details).
+Our methods have three major steps: \begin{itemize} \item First, we find an ``ok" prime $p$ such that at least half of the terms of $f$ do not collide or merge with other terms of $f$ in the univariate polynomial $f_{(D,p)}^{\modp} = f(x,x^D,\dots,x^{D^{n-1}})\ \modp\ (x^p-1)$.

+\item Second, we obtain a set $S$ of terms containing those non-colliding terms of $f$.
+In the univariate case, these terms are found by the Chinese Remaindering Theorem and in the multivariate case, these terms are found by a new Kronecker substitution.

+\item Finally, we use our criterion for checking whether a term belongs to a polynomial to find at least half of the terms of $f$ from $S$. \end{itemize} Repeating these three steps for at most $\log_2 T$ times, we obtain $f$.
+In the rest of this section, we give detailed comparison with related work.

-Grag and Schost \cite{5} gave a deterministic interpolation algorithm for a univariate SLP polynomial $f$ by recovering $f$ from $f\ \modp\ (x^{p_j}-1)$ for $\mathcal{O}(T^2\log D)$ different primes $p_j$.
+Grag and Schost \cite{5} gave a deterministic interpolation algorithm for a univariate SLP polynomial $f$ by recovering $f$ from $f\ \modp\ (x^{p}-1)$ for $\mathcal{O}(T^2\log D)$ different primes $p$.
+The randomized Las Vegas version of this method needs $\mathcal{O}(T\log D)$ probes.
 The multivariate interpolation comes directly from the Kronecker substitution \cite{10}.

-Our first method is also based on a univariate interpolation algorithm and the Kronecker substitution.
 Our univariate interpolation algorithm has two major differences from that given in \cite{5}.
-First, we compute $f\ \modp\ (x^{p}-1)$ for $\mathcal{O}(T\log D)$ different primes, and second we introduce a criterion to check whether a term really belongs to $f$.
-Our second multivariate is similar to our univariate interpolation algorithm, where a new Kronecker type substitution is introduced to recover the exponents.
+First, we compute $f\ \modp\ (x^{p}-1)$ for $\mathcal{O}(T\log D)$ different primes $p$, and second we introduce a criterion to check whether a term really belongs to $f$.
+Our multivariate interpolation method is similar to our univariate interpolation algorithm, where a new Kronecker type substitution is introduced to recover the exponents.

-Giesbrecht-Roche \cite{8} introduced the idea diversification.
-In their algorithm, the coefficients were also used to distinguish the terms after substitution.
+Giesbrecht-Roche \cite{8} introduced the idea of diversification and a probabilistic method to choose ``good" primes.
 It improves Grag and Schost's algorithm by a factor $\mathcal{O}(T^2)$, but becomes a Las Vegas algorithm.
+In our Monte Carlo algorithms, we use a new Kronecker substitution instead of the method of diversification to find the same term in different remainders of $f$, where only additions are used for the coefficients.
+Hence, our algorithm can work for more general rings and has better complexity.